 When you reach the point where almost no amount of cannabis can get you high enough, it’s time to take a break and rebuild your receptors.

-Taking a tolerance break is actually not that difficult, as you’ll be motivated by the fact that your receptors will grow back fully.
-Best of all, the first joint you light up after that week will feel like you’re getting high for the first time, once again.
+Taking a tolerance break is actually not that difficult, as you’ll be motivated by the fact that your receptors will recover fully.
+Best of all, the first joint you light up after that week will feel like you’re getting high for the first time.

 Although it can be tough to stay away from weed, especially when the anxiety kicks in, give it your best and try to stay on the right path.
 Trust me, it’s worth it.

-Here are a few tricks that I use whenever I take tolerance break.
+Here are a few tricks that I use when I’m taking tolerance breaks.

-First, make a plan and use the free time to work on yourself.
-Keep yourself busy, stay active and try to workout.
+First, schedule your day ahead.
+Keep yourself busy, stay active and try to work out.
 Go back to some of your old hobbies (if you had them) and try to eat healthier.

-Surround yourself with people you love, go out more to social gatherings and events.
+Surround yourself with people you love, attend some social events.
 All in all, do the things that really make you happy (except smoking weed, yikes).

 How to bring down cannabis tolerance without taking a break?